mpc-bioinformatics/max-decoy-tools/partition-bin-calculation/README.md

-# Calculate partition/bin boundaries for teh database
+# Calculate partition/bin boundaries for the database

 This script calculates the (database) bin/partition borders (in Da*1000000) for peptides